Peru–Poland relations: High-level visits

-Bilateral Agreements
+Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Trade (1968); Agreement on Tourism (2008), Agreement on Scientific and Cultural Cooperation (2008) and an Agreement on the Transfer of Prisoners (2014).
 There are also cooperation agreements between some Peruvian and Polish universities.

 Trade

 In 2018, trade between Peru and Poland totaled US$201 million.
 Peruvian exports to Poland mainly consist of fruits and fish products.
 Polish exports to Peru include: electrical devices, motor vehicles, light bulbs, dairy products, petroleum oils, tractors, electrical wires and machines for the food industry.

+In the post-pandemic era, trade between the two nations have continued to grow and it totaled US$266 million in 2022.